 Anosmia may be part of normal aging.

-Common causes include URI, sinusitis, and head trauma.
+Common causes include URIs, sinusitis, and head trauma.

 Cranial imaging is typically required unless the cause is obvious.